Donate

 The debate focuses on specific daily totals of sodium: 2300 milligrams vs. 1500 vs. some other number.
 Almost no one knows how much sodium they eat.

-When I recently asked 300 health professionals at a national conference if anyone knew their daily sodium intake, not a single hand went up.
+I once spoke at a national health conference and asked 300 health professionals if any of them knew their daily sodium intake.
+Not a single hand went up.
 No big surprise.
 It’s a number that’s very difficult for people to calculate.
 Yet recommendations are given as if knowing that number were the norm.

 It appears certain that excessive sodium can be a problem—one that contributes to high blood pressure, heart failure, and strokes.
 But instead of advice based on an unrealistic calculation, why not target the food itself?